Atikoma/Getting-and-Cleaning-Data-Course-Project/codebooks.md

-This code book summarizes the resulting data fields in tidy.txt.
+#This code book fro tidy.txt.

-Identifiers
+#Identifiers

-subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken Measurements
+subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken
+#Measurements

 tBodyAccMeanX
 tBodyAccMeanY